Types of Index MAs Moving Averages - SMA, EMA, LWMA & SMMA

 The SMA & EMA Index moving averages are the most commonly used Moving averages to trade Indices.
 Whereas the EMA Index moving average has got a more sophisticated formula of calculation, its more popular than the SMA Index moving average.

-SMA indicator is the result of a simple arithmetic mean average.
-Very simple and some Stock Index traders tend to associate with the trend since it closely follows Index price action.
+The SMA indicator uses a simple arithmetic mean.
+It's straightforward, and a lot of Stock Index traders link it to the trend because it closely follows index price action.

-EMA on the other hand uses an acceleration factor & it's more responsive to the trend.
+EMA on the other hand uses an acceleration factor and it's more responsive to the trend.

-The SMA Index moving average is used in Index charts to analyze price action.
-If the price action in more than 3 or 4 time price periods the SMA then its an indication that long Index trades should be closed immediately & the bullish momentum of the buy trade is waning.
+The SMA Index moving average is used in Index charts to analyze and interpret price action.
+If price action in more than 3 or 4 time price bars periods the SMA then its an indication that long Index trades should be closed immediately & the bullish momentum of the buy trade is waning.

 Learn More Topics and Courses:

-- How to Find SX 5E Index on MT5 App
+- How to Find and Get SX 5E Index on MT5 App

-- How to Trade SPAIN35 Stock Index Strategy Tutorial Course
+- How to Trade SPAIN35 Stock Index Strategy Guide Tutorial

-- List of Index Brokers Providing MT4 Stock Index Software/Platform
+- List of Stock Index Brokers Providing MetaTrader 4 Stock Index Software/Platform

-- How Can You Add S&P ASX 200 on MetaTrader 4 iPad App?
+- How Do You Set S&P ASX 200 on MetaTrader 4 App?

 - Ehler Laguerre Relative Strength Index Trade Indicator Analysis